2019 Curry Summer Music Camp

 - Private lesson and chamber coaching opportunities

-- Finale ensemble concerts in Ardrey Memorial Auditorium at the end of each week
+- Final ensemble concerts in Ardrey Memorial Auditorium at the end of each session

 - Audition to perform for peers in the annual Camper Showcase and Variety Show

 - Pianists perform in recital on the stage of Ardrey Memorial Auditorium at the conclusion of each session